andrewmcwatters/data-marked/README.md

 # data-marked
-Markdown in plain JS using marked
+Markdown in plain HTML using marked

 ## Install